HumanSignal/label-studio/docs/source/blog/AWS-Transcribe.md

 ## Create Label Studio tasks

 AWS Transcribe service runs transcription job on each audio file from your S3 bucket.
+HOW/WHEN DOES IT DO THAT

+OK IT APPEARS THAT WE'RE WRITING A PYTHON SCRIPT TO DO ALL THESE OPERATIONS, INTRODUCE THIS SECTION ACCORDINGLY.

 First specify the list of URI to audio files:

 ```python
 audio_files = [